MIDS-scaling-up/v3/week03/lab/README.md

 Ensure that you cloned this github repo and are in the directory for this lab (v2/week03/lab/).

+This lab should take approximentaly 60 minutes to complete.

 ## Prerequisites
 The following prerequisites are required for this lab:
 - Docker is installed on your Jetson device.
 This should have been done as part of your Jetpack install.